Organ transplantation: History

 Transplant of a single gonad (testis) from a living donor was carried out in early July 1926 in Zaječar, Serbia, by a Russian émigré surgeon Dr. Peter Vasil'evič Kolesnikov.
 The donor was a convicted murderer, one Ilija Krajan, whose death sentence was commuted to 20 years imprisonment, and he was led to believe that it was done because he had donated his testis to an elderly medical doctor.
 Both the donor and the receiver survived, but charges were brought in a court of law by the public prosecutor against Dr. Kolesnikov, not for performing the operation, but for lying to the donor.

-The first attempted human deceased-donor transplant was performed by the Ukrainian surgeon Yurii Voronoy in the 1930s; but failed due to ischemia.
-Joseph Murray and J. Hartwell Harrison performed the first successful transplant, a kidney transplant between identical twins, in 1954, because no immunosuppression was necessary for genetically identical individuals.
+The first attempted human deceased-donor transplant was performed by the Ukrainian surgeon Yurii Voronyi in the 1930s; but failed due to ischemia.
+Joseph Murray and J. Hartwell Harrison performed the first successful kidney transplant in 1954.
+Because the operation transplanted a kidney between identical twins, no immunosuppression was necessary.

-In the late 1940s Peter Medawar, working for the National Institute for Medical Research, improved the understanding of rejection.
+In the late 1940s British surgeon Peter Medawar, working for the National Institute for Medical Research, improved the understanding of rejection.
 Identifying the immune reactions in 1951, Medawar suggested that immunosuppressive drugs could be used.
 Cortisone had been recently discovered and the more effective azathioprine was identified in 1959, but it was not until the discovery of cyclosporine in 1970 that transplant surgery found a sufficiently powerful immunosuppressive.

 There was a successful deceased-donor lung transplant into an emphysema and lung cancer patient in June 1963 by James Hardy at the University of Mississippi Medical Center in Jackson, Mississippi.
 The patient John Russell survived for eighteen days before dying of kidney failure.

 Thomas Starzl of Denver attempted a liver transplant in the same year, but he was not successful until 1967.

 In the early 1960s and prior to long-term dialysis becoming available, Keith Reemtsma and his colleagues at Tulane University in New Orleans attempted transplants of chimpanzee kidneys into 13 human patients.
 Most of these patients only lived one to two months.
 However, in 1964, a 23-year-old woman lived for nine months and even returned to her job as a school teacher until she suddenly collapsed and died.
 It was assumed that she died from an acute electrolyte disturbance.
 At autopsy, the kidneys had not been rejected nor was there any other obvious cause of death.
 One source states this patient died from pneumonia.
 Tom Starzl and his team in Colorado used baboon kidneys with six human patients who lived one or two months, but with no longer term survivors.
 Others in the United States and France had limited experiences.